-574-035-0005 Health Requirements for International Students and Scholars (1) For international students and scholars good health is an essential condition for achieving educational objectives and assuring the quality of the educational and cultural experience.
+Health Requirements for International Students and Scholars

+(1) For international students and scholars good health is an essential condition for achieving educational objectives and assuring the quality of the educational and cultural experience.
 For purposes of this policy, international students and scholars shall be defined as individuals who are not U.S. citizens or immigrants, including citizens of the Federated States of Micronesia, Republic of the Marshall Islands, or the Republic of Palau.

-(2) International students and scholars have little understanding of the privately based United States health care system and its related direct cost to the individual.
-It is the responsibility of every educational institution enrolling international students or scholars to ensure that health care, which is culturally appropriate, accessible, and affordable, is available to these students and scholars.
-To meet this responsibility, Western Oregon State College requires that each international student, prior to registration for classes, and each international scholar, prior to formal affiliation with the College, comply with the following:
+(2) It is the responsibility of the institution to ensure that health care, which is culturally appropriate, accessible, and affordable, is available to international students and scholars.
+To meet this responsibility, Western Oregon University requires that each international student, prior to fee payment for classes, and each international scholar, prior to formal affiliation with the University, comply with the following:

-(a) Complete the College's Health History Form and return it to the Student Health Center;
+(a) Complete the University's Health History Form and return it to the Student Health Center;

-(b) Have a chest x-ray and/or a tuberculin skin test at the Western Oregon State College Student Health Center;
+(b) Have a tuberculin skin test at the Western Oregon University Student Health Center or have a chest x-ray as directed by the health care provider;